marmida/gamesite/content/games/pz-2023-04-14/index.md

 {{< sectionbreak >}}

-Sometimes we have to go into the nearest town.
+Sometimes I have to go into the nearest town.
 West Point is an infested hellhole; just driving past it was initially challenging.
 I resorted to fire.